 This growth spurt in the number of people with hearing loss will largely be driven by the ageing American population.
 According to the census bureau, in 2014, there were 46.2 million Americans in the 65+ age group.
 This number is set to reach 82.3 million by 2040.

 “Current services are neither set up nor prepared to cope with this potential demand.
 In addition to best practice audiology services, the increased need for affordable interventions and access to trained hearing specialists will require novel and cost-effective approaches to hearing health care,” write the John Hopkins University study authors.

-Thus we see that the present methods of addressing DHL in remote and underserved areas, whether in developing or developed nations, are clearly inadequate in reaching the vast number of people with hearing loss.
-There is, therefore, an urgent need to evaluate the current hearing health care delivery methods while strongly considering the use of alternative methods like Tele, or Mobile Audiology that could provide a comprehensive solution to tackling the challenges surrounding the addressal of hearing health care delivery.
+Thus we see that the present methods of addressing hearing loss in remote and underserved areas, whether in developing or developed nations, are clearly inadequate in reaching the vast number of people with hearing loss.
+There is, therefore, an urgent need to evaluate the current hearing health care delivery methods while strongly considering the use of alternative methods like Tele, or Mobile Audiology that could provide a comprehensive solution to tackling the challenges surrounding the provision of hearing health care delivery.

 Telemedecine — A means to overcome geographical barriers in hearing healthcare delivery

-Tele-Audiology can be understood as a means of delivering access to audiological services to underserved populations in rural and remote locations by making use of electronic information and telecommunication technologies.
-In layman’s terms, it connects a person with hearing impairment to a hearing healthcare professional (an audiologist or a speech therapist) via the internet.
+Tele-Audiology is simple the delivery of audiological services to underserved populations in rural and remote locations by making use of telecommunication technologies.
+In layman’s terms, it connects a patient with hearing impairment to a hearing healthcare professional (an audiologist or a speech therapist) via the internet.
 There is a trained individual who facilitates the connection and acts as the mediator.

 This happens in real-time via interactive video conferencing.